 DP Charges are levied by the Depository Participant (DP), an intermediary between the investor and the depository.
 As stated above, there are two main depositories: the National Securities Depository Limited (NSDL) and the Central Depository Services Limited (CDSL).

 These depositories hold the securities of investors in electronic form.
-When you open a Demat account with a broker, the broker acts as your Depository Participant.
+When you opening a Demat account with a broker, the broker acts as your Depository Participant.

 It’s essential to understand that the DP is different from your stockbroker.
 While the broker facilitates the buying and selling of shares, the DP is responsible for the maintenance and safekeeping of these shares in electronic form.